bhyman67/VBA-API-DATA-PULLER/README.md

 * JsonConvert.bas from https://github.com/VBA-tools/VBA-JSON needs to be imported into this VBA project
 * Microsoft Scripting Runtime has to be added as a reference

-Feel free to check out my [Medium article](https://brent-c-hyman.medium.com/an-api-data-puller-in-vba-7a3e6657b2a8) on this?
+Feel free to check out my [Medium article](https://brent-c-hyman.medium.com/an-api-data-puller-in-vba-7a3e6657b2a8) on this!

 You can either download the macro enabled Excel workbook in this rep, or import Module1.bas into your own workbook and follow the instructions in my source code.